How to Bench Press

 - Retract your shoulder blades by pulling your shoulders and elbows back.

-- Push your traps and upper back into the bench while keep those shoulder blades back and in.
+- Push your traps and upper back into the bench while keeping those shoulder blades back and in.

 - Only your head, upper back, and buttocks should actually be touching the bench, but you should NOT have an exaggerated curve in your lower spine (the lumbar curve).